file3/to_scraper/README.md

 ## System Requirement

-Web server running PHP 5.0 or higher with cURL extension and composer installed
+Server running PHP 5.0 or higher with cURL extension and composer installed

 ## Installation